potados99/attack-lab/solutions.md

 Following %rsp + 64, %rsp + 72 ... must have instruction addresses that set %rdi to cookie.

-The last(lowest address) address of the chaine would be that of `touch2`.
+The last(highest address) address of the chaine would be that of `touch2`.

 [56 padding][address 1][address 2][address 3]...[address of touch2]